decc/times-sql-bat/readme.md

 *  UploadResults.bat.
 The main batch file with high level outputs like GHG by main sector
 *  transport.bat.
 Road transport-specific queries giving mileage, emissions, capacity etc. for various types of vehicle
 *  Ag_&_LULUCF.bat.
 Queries relating to agriculture and Land Use and Land Use Change and Forestry (LULUCF)
+*  Elec.bat.
+More detailed queries relating to electricity generation which are not in the main script